LeslyeCream/Syrup/README.md

 ### Some useful uses could be:

-Saving multiple inspirational images from multiple sites in a Raindrop collection like a pinterest board,
+* Saving multiple inspirational images from multiple sites in a Raindrop collection like a pinterest board,

-Instantly save multiple related links for university research.
+* Instantly save multiple related links for university research.

-Save different content (images, links, videos) from the same site in a quick and organized way in different collections.
+* Save different content (images, links, videos) from the same site in a quick and organized way in different collections..

-In a nutshell: any task that requires saving links in batches.
+* Local alternative to Pocket

-Local alternative to Pocket
+*In a nutshell: any task that requires saving links in batches*

 ### Screenshot